 The most important components of the Company's financial risk are interest rate risk, currency risk, credit risk and liquidity risk.
 The Company also enters into commodity contracts which are executed on a back-to-back basis with other Group companies and as such, it has no net exposure to commodity risk.
 Due to the Company's business and considering the assets and liabilities on the Company's balance sheet, the principal financial risks the directors consider relevant are currency and interest rate risk.
-The Company has entered into foreign currency swaps to hedge the foreign currency risk related to intercompany loans and other foreign exchange positions and, when deemed necessary, interest rate swaps to manage the Company's exposure to fluctuations in interest rates.
+The Company has entered into foreign currency swaps to hedge the foreign currency risk related to intercompany loans and other foreign exchange positions and, when deemed necessary, interest rate swaps are used to manage the Company's exposure to fluctuations in interest rates.
+No interest rate swaps were entered into in 2019 (2018: none).

-The Company meets its funding requirements from a variety of sources including three Eurobonds and a syndicated revolving credit facility which expires in July 2021.
-The availability of some facilities is dependent on the Group meeting certain financial covenants, all of which have been complied with.
+The Company funds itself from a variety of sources including three Eurobonds, a syndicated revolving credit facility which expires in July 2021, and a debt facility that expires in August 2021.
+The availability of some facilities are dependent on the Group meeting certain financial covenants, all of which have been complied with.
 The Group's forecasts and projections, taking account of reasonably possible changes in trading performance, show that the Group should be able to operate well within the level of its current facilities and related covenants.